 The instruction manuals for cameras tend to be pretty unhelpful when in comes to recommending which memory cards to get for the camera.
 That’s largely unavoidable, in part because there are new models of memory cards coming out all the time, and by the time the manual is printed there’s a good chance any specific model recommendations will be out of date.

-The manual for the a6400 is no exception.
-If you go looking for it, this is what you'll find:
+The Sony a6400 manual is no exception.
+If you go looking for it, this is what you’ll find:

 So get an SD card that’s faster than Class 4, correct?
 These days, you’d be hard-pressed to find a card at a retailer that’s not Class 10 or faster.
 So you’re all set, right?
 If you’re only shooting still images, then yes.
 Any SD card of any size that’s Class 4 or above will work fine.
 There are advantages to having a faster one if you’re shooting in burst mode or trying to speed up the process of downloading photos from the memory card, but for the most part, the a6400 is not especially picky about memory cards in the photo modes.

 But the catch is the a6400’s video modes are more demanding on the SD card.
 So if you’re shooting video with this camera, you’ll want to pay more attention to the speed of the memory card.